The Emotional Vampire (Narcissist) at Play

 The victim is only left with two options:

-Either choose the bait the narcissist offers and accept relief from the abuse, or allow the narcissist to engaging in character assassination thereby destroying their victim's reputation and livelihood, usually outside of their awareness and while simultaneously turning their private life a living nightmare.
+Either choose the bait the narcissist offers and accept relief from the abuse, or allow the narcissist to continue engaging in character assassination thereby destroying their victim's reputation and livelihood, usually outside of their awareness and whilst simultaneously turning their private life a living nightmare.

-Narcissists choose a victim who they can likely use to uphold their false self; their good-as-gold "wouldn't do anything to hurt anyone" exterior is nothing more than a mask of sanity used to project their false persona.
+Narcissists choose a victim who they can likely use to uphold their false self; their good-as-gold "wouldn't do anything to hurt anyone" exterior which is, in reality, nothing more than a mask of sanity used to project their false persona.

 © 2017 Marc Hubs